pmark/pivotal-current-d3-force/README.md

 ## To Do

-- List epics
-- Choose epic, load only those stories
 - Show summary with all epics in bubbles sized by story count
   * [See how-to-create-linked-href-labels-in-a-d3-circle-packing-chart](http://stackoverflow.com/questions/22460816/how-to-create-linked-href-labels-in-a-d3-circle-packing-chart)
   * [See 2014-10-08-fun-with-d3js-data-visualization-eye-candy-with-streaming-json](https://www.pubnub.com/blog/2014-10-08-fun-with-d3js-data-visualization-eye-candy-with-streaming-json/)
+- Choose epic, load only those stories
+- Should be able to
 - Still allow overall view with every story and person so you can see which epics each person is working on